CirroBuild/FrostiDocs/docs/operations/backup.md

 :::caution

-To run a reliable filesystem backup, the QuestDB instance must be shut down **or** no write operations should running while disk backup is being created.
+To run a reliable filesystem backup, the QuestDB instance must be shut down **or** no write operations should be running while disk backup is being created.

 :::